Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/Competitive analysis.md

      **Strengths:** User-friendly interface, suitable for users without deep technical knowledge.
 Offers a range of models for different styles and applications.

-     **Weaknesses:** Limited by the models available on the platform, and the quality of outputs can vary depending on the chosen model.
+     **Weaknesses:** Limited by the models available on the platn vary depending on the chosen model.form, and the quality of outputs ca

      RunwayML.
 RunwayML. https://runwayml.com/